What are Strings?

 Numbers and strings with the help of format() function can be formatted to a specific style.

 format(x, digits, nsmall, width, scientific, justify=c(“left”, “centre”, “right”, “none”))

 x is a vector, digits are the total number of digits, nsmall is the minimum digits towards right of the decimal point, scientific has TRUE and FALSE to display scientific notation, width is a number of blank spaces at the beginning of a string and justify is to display string towards left, centre or right.

 Are you interested in learning R Programming from experts?
-Enroll in our R Programming training Course in Bangalore now!
+Enroll in our R classroom training in Bangalore now!

 Counting characters in a string – nchar() function